-Popularity Map: Highlights popular roads or trails for your ride type.
-The darker the road or trail, the more popular.
+- Popularity Map: Highlights popular roads or trails for your ride type.
+The darker the road or trail, the more popular. - High Contrast: Sets the map to display data with higher contrast, for better visibility in challenging environments.

 Map Detail: Sets the level of detail shown on the map.